dandyling/gallery/README.md

 4. Tests

 The app is tested using jest and testing-libary.
-You can view the test coverage in `/coverage/lcov-report/index.html`.
+You can view the test coverage in the directory `/coverage/lcov-report/index.html`.

 ## Getting Started